-This policy will be applicable to all HOME funded homeownership activities which are administered by D, CHDOs, Developers, or Subrecipients.
+This policy will be applicable to all HOME funded homeownership activities which are administered by HED, CHDOs and/or, Developers.
 The following chart depicts the required affordability period based on the types and form of the HOME assistance:

-Funded Activity Forms of Assistance Affordability Period

-Acquisition Repayable Loan 30 Years
+Funded Activity Forms of Assistance Affordability Period Acquisition Repayable Loan • 30 Years

+- New Construction

-New Construction Deferred Loan
+- Deferred Loan

-Purchase assistance
+- Purchase assistance

-Rehabilitation Deferred Loan • 15 Years

-Refinance: Mortgage subordinations will only be granted at the discretion of Palm Beach County.
-Mortgage subordinations will only be granted in cases where the homeowner is seeking new financing to: lower the term of the first mortgage; lower the interest rate of the first mortgage; or make improvements to the HOME assisted property.
+Refinance: Mortgage subordinations will only be granted in cases where the homeowner is seeking new financing to: lower the term of the first mortgage; lower the interest rate of the first mortgage; or make improvements to the HOME assisted property.
 Should the homeowner refinance for any reason other than those stated above, the full amount of the subsidy provided shall become due and payable in full.
+Mortgage subordinations will only be granted at the discretion of Palm Beach County.

-3. A description of the guidelines for resale or recapture that ensure the affordability of units acquired with HOME funds (See 24 CFR 92.254(a)(4)) is as follows:
+3. A description of the guidelines for resale or recapture that ensures the affordability of units acquired with HOME funds?
+See 24 CFR 92.254(a)(4) are as follows:

-Palm Beach County's Department of Housing and Economic Development (HED) utilizes the recapture provision for all of its HOME funded housing assistance programs.
+Palm Beach County's Department of Housing and Economic Development (DHED) utilizes the recapture provision for all of its HOME funded housing assistance programs.
 Recapture provisions encumber the property via a mortgage and promissory note and/or Declaration of Restrictions.
 If the owner does not maintain compliance with residency and other provisions of the encumbrance, the requirement to repay the County is triggered.
 If the recapture provision is triggered by a sale (voluntary or involuntary) of the housing unit, the amount recaptured cannot exceed the net proceeds, if any.
 Net proceeds are defined as the sales price minus repayment of superior loans and any closing costs.
 The recaptured funding will be HOME program income.
 The following chart depicts the amount of the repayment due to the County in the event of a violation of the deed restrictions: